 Being able to identify stress within your team and yourself is key to preventing issues with workplace safety and business performance.

 Steve explains: "Research has identified that poor sleep is one of the first indicators of stress.
 Physical and emotional symptoms include: headaches, fatigue, sickness, moodiness, outbursts, anxiousness, depressed, fearful and tearfulness.
 There are also behavioural and cognitive symptoms to be aware of, including lack of concentration, negative comments, inflexibility.

-"There are many reasons why stress can be stem from the workplace.
-Irregular working patterns are largely linked to sleep deprivation and those who have around the clock access to technology.
-If this is the case, ensure team members are getting the screen breaks they need by creating break-out spaces and holding morning / afternoon teas to encourage them away from their workstation."
+"There are many reasons why stress can stem from the workplace.
+Irregular working patterns are largely linked to sleep deprivation and around the clock access to technology.
+If this is the case, ensure that team members are getting the screen breaks they need by creating break-out spaces and holding morning / afternoon teas to encourage them away from their workstation."

 Identifying stress is essential to managing and overcoming stress-related issues.
 Once this has been identified an action plan can be created:

 "Sometimes simple changes can have significant results; take note of your employees' surroundings and their working environment.
 A large proportion of our lives are spent at work so it's important that your team feels comfortable.
 Light and airy co-working spaces, break-out areas and simple improvements to workstations including desk, chair and screen height can positively improve job satisfaction and motivation, helping to reduce stress."